 Q. How many sources?

 How many total sources does your instructor ask for; are they all outside sources or does your textbook count as one of your sources?

 Q. What kind of sources?

 Does your instructor specify certain types of sources?
-Are there other requirements such as where the source should come from - the library, a database, a book/ebook, a peer-reviewed journal, etc.?
+Are there other requirements such as how current/old the sources can be, or where the source should come from - the library, a database, a book/ebook, a peer-reviewed journal, etc.?

 Q. How do you cite sources?